Derbyshire home from hospital support service

 Intermediate care is a service provided to help you recover from illness sooner.
-It involves a range of professionals including occupational therapists, social workers, physiotherapy and nursing staff working closely together to help you recover faster from illness.
-Like the re-ablement service, support is usually provided in your own home and normally last no longer than six weeks.
+It involves a range of professionals including occupational therapists, social workers, physiotherapy and nursing staff working closely together.

 Intermediate care is available to all adults over 18.
-It can be accessed via referral from your GP or another social care or health professional.
-You can self-refer, or have a referral made on your behalf by a carer or family member, by contacting Call Derbyshire on tel: 01629 533190.
+It can be accessed via a referral from your GP or another social care or health professional.
+You can self-refer, or have a referral made on your behalf by a carer or family member, by contacting Call Derbyshire, tel: 01629 533190.

 All referrals will be assessed using the intermediate care eligibility criteria.
 In general you need:

 - to be medically stable and supported by your GP in the community

 - to be able to benefit from time-limited rehabilitation in order to improve your level of independence